lijunjie2232/from-youtube-to-aliyundrive-via-colab/README.md

 Optionally using threads.

-If once traffic too heavy, the net speed may limited by colab backend, so metimes slow but fast in general.
+If once traffic too heavy, the net speed may limited by colab backend, so sometimes slow but fast in general.

 Kaggle version may not public for on moral grounds.